mbernson/SwiftUI-library/README.md

         * ImageViewer: View for zooming/panning a UIImage
         * QRCodeImage: Display a string/URL/data as a QR code
         * DocumentPicker: Wrapper for UIDocumentPickerViewController
-        * ShareSheet: Wrapper for UIActivityViewController (for using a share sheet when you can't use Apple's ShareLink view)
+        * LegacyShareLink: Wrapper for UIActivityViewController (for using a share sheet when you can't use Apple's ShareLink view)
         * SafariView: Wrapper for SFSafariViewController
     * Camera/photo
         * CameraView: Take a picture using the camera (full screen cover)